 I get it.
 I’ve been there.
-Having worked for online, for myself and others, since 2008, I know there’s a LOT to learn about servicing businesses from afar.
+Having worked online, for myself and others, since 2008, I know there’s a LOT to learn about servicing businesses from afar.

-I’ve covered every aspect of virtual assistant work you can think of:
+My jobs, both online and in the real world, have covered every aspect of virtual assistant work you can think of:

 - Email management

 - Launching and managing social media marketing and promotions

 I’ve also employed and managed full-time virtual assistants.

 Using my experiences and the insights of others, you’ll find the course I most recommend in this article.

 The Hard Truth About Being A VA

 Honestly, finding good help online these days is not that hard.
 A lot of people might disagree, but I see that most people want to do a good job, earn money online, and have the flexibility and freedom that working for yourself allows.